esohkevin/popgen/README.md

 - **recomb**: Fine-scale recombination map computation
 - **fws**: Complexity/Multiplicity of infection (for Plasmodium parasite analysis)
 ------------------------------
-Many of the packages usd to perform various analyses are not available for either the default python installation (2 or 3) or R version.
+Many of the packages used to perform various analyses are not available for either the default python installation (2 or 3) or R version.
 Therefore, several anaconda environments were created to handle package incompatibility issues.
 Below are `yml` files for the environments used to handle all packges